Acute frontal sinusitis

 - The frontonasal duct is narrow and, consequently, use of decongestant nasal drops or spray and/or a peroral decongestant in the treatment is recommended.

-- Glucocorticoid drops or sprays and pain medication are also recommended.
+- Glucocorticoid sprays and pain medication are also recommended.

 - The first-line antibacterial agents for the treatment of acute frontal sinusitis as well as their dosage are the same as in the treatment of maxillary sinusitis(Acute maxillary sinusitis)